trexjacket/trexjacket/docs_src/tutorials/chat-extension/4-save-mark-info.rst

 Chapter 4: Getting comment details
 ==================================

-In Chapter 4 we used ``selected_records`` to get the user's selection from the Tableau Dashboard.
+In Chapter 4 we used ``get_selected_marks`` to get the user's selection from the Tableau Dashboard.
 In this chapter, we'll save the key fields we need to allow users to make a comment.

 We want to get the name of the state and the profit from the dashboard, which are both contained in ``user_selection``.
 Let's add some code to our form that saves this information to form attributes: